puppetlabs/puppet-docs/source/puppet/4.10/type.md

 _(**Property:** This attribute represents concrete state on the target system.)_

-Specify group AIX attributes in an array of `key=value` pairs.
+Specify group AIX attributes, as an array of `'key=value'` strings.
+This parameter's behavior can be configured with `attribute_membership`.